 9. Make your bed

 It may not seem that important, but a made bed puts the finishing touch on a freshly organized room.
 If you do all of the hard work of organizing your room and don’t make the bed, it will feel unfinished.
-Wash your sheets and blankets, and spray a fabric refresher on your mattress.
+Learn how to properly wash your bed sheets, blankets, pillow cases, and other items that make up your bedding.
+Spray a fabric refresher on your mattress.
 These final steps will round out your room cleaning, and you will indeed feel a new sense of serenity when you set foot in there.